darpan-b/Detecting-Quantum-Graphs/README.md

 # Detecting-Quantum-Graphs

-We give a program to rule out the counter examples for the [Krenn-Gu conjecture](https://mariokrenn.wordpress.com/graph-theory-question/).
+We give a program to rule out some large classes of graphs which cannot be the counter examples for the [Krenn-Gu conjecture](https://mariokrenn.wordpress.com/graph-theory-question/).

 From prior work, it is known that counter example cannot be a Type-2 graph [[CG 22]](/2202.05562.pdf).
 We roughly implement the Type-2 graph detection algorithm from [[CG 22]](/2202.05562.pdf) to detect such graphs.
 We also detect 2-connected graphs, which can not be a counter example and 3-connected graphs which can not be a minimal counter example.